Pompeiro/TFT-DSS/README.md

 # TFT-DSS
 Teamfight Tactics Decisive Support System

+29.11 new file botActions.py check description at the bottom.

 15.11 First try to build champions detector based on CNN with FastAI.
 Results at the bottom.

 This is my current project, and I will work on advices which champion should user pick from 5 random champions that user can buy.